2 Days in Ho Chi Minh City

 Brilliant Hotel or Not So Brilliant

 We had a small room with a tiny window leading out to a narrow back alley.
-We paid $33.00 per night on Expedia and probably wouldn’t recommend it.
+We paid $33.00 per night and probably wouldn’t recommend it.

 Most artists will find a way to get their work out there